Academic Director, Méabh Ni Fhuartáin, M.A., Ph.D

 Director: Tomás Finn, M.A., Ph.D

-Tomás Finn holds his doctorate in History from the National University of Ireland.
-He lectures in the Department of History at University of Galway.
-His research interests include modern Irish and British history and politics, the role of intellectuals, public policy, Church-state relations and Northern Ireland.
-He is author of Tuairim, intellectual debate and policy formulation: Rethinking Ireland: Rethinking Ireland, 1954-75, (Manchester, 2012).
+Tomás Finn is a Lecturer in History at the University of Galway.
+His research interests include modern Irish and British history and politics, the role of intellectuals, civil society, public policy, Church-state relations and Northern Ireland.
+He has published a book and articles on the role of intellectuals and the influence of ideas in the modernisation of Ireland.
+These include his monograph Tuairim, Intellectual Debate and Policy formulation: Rethinking Ireland, 1954-75, which was published by Manchester University Press in 2012.

 SS118 Introduction to Art in Ireland : Exploring Ireland’s vibrant artistic heritage from prehistory to the ‘Golden Age’